Dr Irene Revell

 Academic qualifications

-• PhD Creative Research into Sound Arts Practice (CRiSAP) research centre, University of the Arts London, practice-based (curatorial) 2022
+• PhD Creative Research into Sound Arts Practice (CRiSAP) centre, University of the Arts London, practice-based (curating) 2022

 • BA Physics, University of Oxford 2002